Palisades Geohazard Risk Assessment Zones

 LADBS maintains the PGRAZ map and address list, available through their website and via ZIMAS (Zone Information and Map Access System).
 You can also access maps through LADBS Atlas.
 Even if not on the PGRAZ list, properties in hillside areas may still require geological reports based on site-specific conditions discovered during plan check or grading pre-inspection.

 Architectural design can proceed in parallel, but structural design requires the geotechnical recommendations.
-Starting structural work before the soils report is complete risks expensive rework if foundation recommendations differ from assumptions.
-We strongly recommend initiating geotechnical investigation as the first step—it's on the critical path and should drive the entire project schedule.
+Starting structural work before the soils report is complete means the structural engineer is designing from assumptions rather than data.
+The geotechnical investigation should be initiated as the first step because it is on the critical path and drives the entire project schedule.

 Yes.
 Per P/BC 2025-157, LADBS explicitly encourages neighboring properties to jointly commission one geotechnical firm to provide reports covering multiple properties.
 This reduces per-property costs for mobilization, drilling, and report preparation while meeting all requirements.
 The consultant addresses each property's specific conditions in a combined or coordinated report.

 The report provides the basis for safe construction.
 If it recommends caissons, soldier piles, retaining walls, buttress fills, or slope stabilization measures, those become required elements of your project.
-Understanding this early—before committing to design or budget—is critical.
-A preliminary geotechnical assessment can identify major cost drivers before you're deep into the process.
+Understanding this early, before committing to design or budget, matters more than any other single variable.
+A preliminary geotechnical assessment can identify major cost drivers before design is underway.

 Reports approved within 10 years of the Mayor's EEO1 (January 2025) can generally be reused for fire rebuilds if the scope is similar.
 Older reports may be used with consultant justification and acceptance of responsibility.
 Reports approved before the 2019 California Building Code require seismic parameter updates for seismic slope stability and seismic lateral earth pressures.